 Areas of Collection: Brooklyn College | Brooklyniana | Brooklyn YWCA | The Robert L. Hess Collection | Historic Manuscript Collection | Rare Book Collection | The Stuart Schaar Collection | Digital Collections

-Brooklyn College Archives and Special Collections seeks to document the rich history of Brooklyn College through collecting and preserving departmental records and the papers of faculty and alumni.
+Brooklyn College Archives and Special Collections seeks to document the rich history of Brooklyn College through collecting and preserving departmental records and the papers of faculty, former presidents, other administrators and alumni.
 Other major areas of collection include Brooklyniana, the Historic Manuscript Collection, the Rare Book Collection, the Robert L. Hess Collection on Ethiopia & the Horn of Africa, and the Stuart Schaar Collection on the Middle East and North Africa.

 A limited number of Finding Aids are available online.
 A Finding Aid is a document which provides detailed information about the contents of an archival collection.
 A list of the Finding Aids currently available online can be found below each collection description.